Loading617/Amo/README.md

 # Amo
-Watched Number of Times YouTube Video Extension
+A Extension to See Amount of Times you've Watched a YouTube Video